-- 6.1.1 The construction phase and EM&A programme of Stage 1 of the project commenced on 23 November 2009. - 6.1.2 1-hour TSP, 24-hour TSP and noise monitoring were carried out in the reporting period. - 6.1.3 All 1-hour TSP and 24-hour TSP monitoring results complied with the Action / Limit Level. - 6.1.4 No Action and Limit Level exceedance for noise was recorded at all monitoring stations in the reporting month. - 6.1.5 Environmental site inspection was carried out 9 times in September 2011.
-Recommendations on remedial actions were given to the Contractors for the deficiencies identified during the site audits. - 6.1.6 One (1) environmental complaint was followed up by Environmental Team in the reporting period.
+- 6.1.1 The construction phase and EM&A programme of Stage 1 of the project commenced on 23 November 2009. - 6.1.2 1-hour TSP, 24-hour TSP and noise monitoring were carried out in the reporting period. - 6.1.3 All 1-hour TSP and 24-hour TSP monitoring results complied with the Action / Limit Level. - 6.1.4 No Limit Level exceedance for construction noise was recorded at all monitoring stations in the reporting month. - 6.1.5 There was one (1) noise related complaint followed up by Environmental Team in the reporting period.
 Investigation was carried out.
-The findings, proposed mitigation measures and follow-up site visit findings were submitted to all relevant parties. - 6.1.7 No notification of summons and prosecution was received in the reporting period.
+The findings and the proposed mitigation measures were submitted to all relevant parties.
+One (1) Action Level exceedance of construction noise was recorded in the reporting month. - 6.1.6 Environmental site inspection was carried out 9 times in December 2011.
+Recommendations on remedial actions were given to the Contractors for the deficiencies identified during the site audits. - 6.1.7 There were one (1) air quality and one (1) noise related complaints followed up by Environmental Team in the reporting period.
+Investigation was carried out.
+The findings and the proposed mitigation measures were submitted to all relevant parties. - 6.1.8 No notification of summons and prosecution was received in the reporting period.